solana-foundation/developer-content/developers/courses/solana-course/content/pda.md

 1. Provide a deterministic way to find the address of a program-owned account
-2. Authorize the program from which a PDA was derived to sign on its behalf in the same way a user may sign with their private key
+2. Authorize the program from which a PDA was derived to sign on its behalf in the same way a user may sign with their secret key

 In this lesson we'll focus on using PDAs to find and store data.
 We'll discuss signing with a PDA more thoroughly in a future lesson where we cover Cross